fenagoOrg/AI-AIOps-Automation-Essentials2/Make_lab2.md

 6. Map the incoming webhook data (e.g., **Name**, **Email**, **Inquiry**, **Urgency**) to the corresponding columns.
 7. Save the module.

+Note: For the connection part you might have to login into your google account.

 #### Step 3: Send an Auto-Response Email via Email by Make
 1. Click **+** after the Google Sheets module.
 2. Search for the **Email** module provided by Make (commonly listed as **"Send an Email"** under Email by Make).